hanegraaff/stock-advisor-infrastructure/README.md

 ## Portfolio Manager
 **Status: Pending Development**

-The portfolio manager is an AWS Lambda based service that monitors the performance of the stock pool created by the Recommendation System and maitains an active portfolio based in it.
+The portfolio manager is an AWS Lambda based service that monitors the performance of the stock pool created by the Recommendation System and maintains an active portfolio based in it.
 It's exact behavior it TBD

 # Stock Advisor AWS Infrastructure